-Taste of Summer Tinto de Verano is a great summer cocktail.
-A refreshing drink when you are thirsty, when it is hot but also if you want to extend that Summer feeling.
-This drink is that that little bit of sunshine that will brighten your day.
-Today I am showing you how to make a simple Spanish drink that everyone can make.
-We are making a taste of Summer Tinto de Verano.
+Tinto de Verano is a great summer cocktail.
+A refreshing drink when you are thirsty, when it is hot but also if you want to extend that summer feeling.
+This drink is that little bit of sunshine that will brighten your day.
+Today I am showing you how to make a simple Spanish cocktail that everyone can make.
+Want to learn how to make the best Tinto de Verano.
 Lets get started!

 What is the national drink of Spain?
 Sangria right?
 Well I dare to doubt that.
 Sangria might just be the drink that every tourist gets served but not the locals.

 A couple of years ago when we played a great golf course in the south of Spain we saw just about everyone having a drink that looked like Sangria but wasn’t Sangria.